kedamaDQ/mastors/README.md

 # Run tests

+In order to run the test, you need to prepare the connection settings in file `.env.test`.

 Currently, a series of tests will send too many requests to the server.
 Only run the test against your own server or a server that is allowed to do it.